tharso03/Tharso-Rossiter---Data-Analysis-Portfolio/README.md

 ## ZINARp R package

 I created the ZINARp package as part of my undergraduate thesis.
+The package is used to model zero-inflated and integer-valued time series unser a bayesian perspective using the ZINAR(p) model, as proposed by Garay et al in the article [Bayesian analysis of the p-order integer-valued AR process with zero-inflated Poisson innovations](https://www.tandfonline.com/doi/abs/10.1080/00949655.2020.1754819).

+You can read my undergraduate thesis [here](./TCCTharsoRossiter.pdf).

+The package is avaliable in [this repository](https://github.com/tharso03/ZINARp).
+You can download it in R by running the code `install.packages("ZINARp")`.

 # Certificates